• Skip to primary navigation

 How else can you serve quail eggs?

 Anywhere you enjoy chicken eggs, basically!
 Fry them in a pan or place the scrambled eggs on toast for breakfast.
-Hard boil them as normal and toss them with mayonnaise for an egg salad sandwich or use them as a protein source in a Niçoise or cobb salad.
+Hard boil them as normal and toss them with mayonnaise for an egg salad sandwich or use them as a protein source in a Niçoise or cobb salad at your next dinner party!

 Do quail eggs taste like chicken eggs?